integreat-io/integreat/README.md

 }
 ```

-## Datatype definitions
+## Schema definitions
-To do anything with Integreat, you need to define one or more datatypes.
+To do anything with Integreat, you need to define one or more schemas.
 They
 describe the data you expected to get out of Integreat.
 A type will be
 associated with a service, which is used to retrieve data for the type, unless
 another service is specified.